YunHsiao/HPP/README.md

 * Fixed all markdown links

 Basically everything now works as they originally designed to.<br>
+Since the original website has been shutdown for good, everything here is self-contained.<br>
-There are just enough information here to go through all the assignments comfortably.
+There are enough informations to go through all the assignments comfortably.

 To get started, build the cmake project as the following chapters describe.<br>
 Tested only on Windows (Windows 10 1903, VS 2017, CUDA 10.1)